toradex/vscode-torizon-templates/CONTRIBUTING.md

 - `extensions.json`:  define the extensions recommended to handle the files and the application framework;

-> ℹ️ All these files are files used by VS Code related files, check the Microsoft official documentation to know more: [Documentation for Visual Studio Code](https://code.visualstudio.com/docs)
+> ℹ️ All these are VS Code related files, check the Microsoft official documentation to know more: [Documentation for Visual Studio Code](https://code.visualstudio.com/docs)

 #### Dot Conf Folder